igorvgp/DS_rossmann_stores/README.md

  This Data Science project was developed with Rossmann data available on [Kaggle](https://https://www.kaggle.com/) in order to predict sales of the next six weeks for each store and determine the best resource allocation for each store renovation.
 <p align="justify"> XGBoost machine learning model was trained to make the sales predictions, reaching a MAPE (mean percent error) of 14% and predicting a sales value of $283.7M in the following 6 weeks.</p>

-<p align="justify"> The architecture of the project can is shown in the image below: </p>
+<p align="justify"> The architecture of the project is shown in the image below: </p>

 <p align="center">
   <img src="https://github.com/igorvgp/rossman_stores/blob/main/Img/project_architecture.png" alt="drawing" width="800"/>